GRYGY1215/Dozerformer/README.md

 # Dozerformer
-Code of paper ["Dozerformer: Sequence Adaptive Sparse Transformer for Multivariate Time Series Forecasting"] (ICLR 2024 submission)
+Code of paper ["Dozerformer: Sequence Adaptive Sparse Transformer for Multivariate Time Series Forecasting"] ([Arxiv](https://arxiv.org/abs/2312.06874))

-The Dozerformer achieve SOTA on nine benchmarks.
+The Dozerformer achieves SOTA on nine benchmarks.

 ## Introduction
 Transformers have achieved remarkable performance in multivariate time series(MTS) forecasting due to their capability to capture long-term dependencies.
 However, the canonical attention mechanism has two key limitations: (1) its quadratic time complexity limits the sequence length, and (2) it generates future values from the entire historical sequence.